Versioning. Here we are. Again.

 So here’s my cheat-sheet for versioning your solutions.
 It won’t suit all application types, but for my use case (.Net Web Apps) it works just fine.
-It will work with VSTS and newer TFS versions too.
+It will work with Azure DevOps and newer TFS versions too.

 I haven’t tested on VB projects, but this should work for them just as easily as C#.